awsdocs/amazon-cloudfront-developer-guide/doc_source/cache-hit-ratio.md

   For example, if you want to serve different sizes of an image based on the user's device, then don't configure CloudFront to cache based on the `User-Agent` header, which has an enormous number of possible values\.
 Instead, configure CloudFront to cache based on the CloudFront device\-type headers `CloudFront-Is-Desktop-Viewer`, `CloudFront-Is-Mobile-Viewer`, `CloudFront-Is-SmartTV-Viewer`, and `CloudFront-Is-Tablet-Viewer`\.
 In addition, if you're returning the same version of the image for tablets and desktops, then forward only the `CloudFront-Is-Tablet-Viewer` header, not the `CloudFront-Is-Desktop-Viewer` header\.

 For more information, see [Caching Content Based on Request Headers](header-caching.md)\.

+## Remove Accept\-Encoding Header When Compression is Not Needed<a name="cache-hit-ratio-remove-accept-encoding"></a>

+By default, when CloudFront receives a request, it checks the value of the `Accept-Encoding` header\.
+If the value of the header contains `gzip`, then CloudFront adds the header and value `gzip`— `Accept-Encoding: gzip`—to the cache key, and then forwards it to the origin\.
+This behaviour ensures that CloudFront serves either an object or a compressed version of the object, based on the value of the `Accept-Encoding` header\.

+If compression is not enabled—because the origin doesn't support it, CloudFront doesn't support it, or the content is not compressible—you can increase the cache hit ratio by specifying different behaviour\.
+To do this, associate a cache behaviour in your distribution to an origin that sets the Custom Origin Header as follows:
++ **Header name**: `Accept-Encoding`
++ **Header value**: \(leave blank\)

+When you use this configuration, CloudFront removes the Accept\-Encoding header from the cache key without forwarding the header to the origin\.
+Note that when you specify this configuration, it applies to all content that CloudFront serves with the distribution from that origin\.

 ## Serving Media Content by Using HTTP<a name="cache-hit-ratio-http-streaming"></a>